 5. Visit the snow monkeys

 It’s not only the great ski resorts in Nagano that draw thousands of visitors from every corner of the world.
 One of Nagano’s most famous attractions is the snow monkeys of Jigokudani Monkey Park!
-This world-famous tourist attraction is located in the mountainous valley of the Yokoyu river.
+This world-famous tourist attraction is located in the mountainous valley of the Yokoyu River.
 If you visit in the winter season, you will be welcomed by countless numbers of wild monkeys relaxing in natural hot springs to keep themselves warm on the cold winter days!
 Enjoy watching them bathe and roam around the park freely.
 You can take pictures with them, but make sure to keep a safe distance as they are wild animals.
 Don’t forget to bring suitable winter shoes and warm clothes as it takes about 35 minutes to walk through a rough trail up to the park from the nearest bus stop

 6. Togakushi Shrine

 Togakushi Shrine is a magical historic site nestled in a sacred mountainous area at the base of Mt.
-Togakushi, Nagano city.
+Togakushi, Nagano City.
 The shrine complex consists of five shrines which are connected by beautiful hiking trails that take you through sacred forests.
-In winter, the forests get covered with an abundance of crispy snow creating a magnificent scenery.
+In winter, the forests get covered with an abundance of crispy snow creating magnificent scenery.
 Enjoy the walk along the trails lined with centuries-old cedar trees in the snow and visit the historic buildings with over 2,000 years of history.
 While you are there, make sure to try the local specialty Togakushi Soba Noodles.
 These noodles from Nagano are a must-try that will get you all geared up for your hiking adventure.

 7. Nozawa Onsen